This isn't about how much sex you have. High frequency, multiple partners, regular app use — none of that is the problem.

 The goal is not to become less sexual.

-The goal is to be able to make actual choices about sex — to want it and pursue it, rather than be compelled toward it by something managing pain.
+The goal is to be able to make actual choices about sex — to want it and go after it, rather than be driven toward it by something managing pain.

 The endpoint isn't celibacy.
 It's a sex life that feels like yours: enjoyable, chosen, not a source of escalating distress or emptiness.